Guidelines & Prizes

 - All students who participate in the Science Fair will receive a Certificate of Participation which will be posted to their school.

 - Major prize winners will receive a certificate, trophy and a monetary prize.
 First Place: $300; Second Place: $200; Third Place: $100.
 Prize money is to be shared amongst team projects.
 Highly Commended Medallions will be presented to runners up.
-For Innovation Reports, two prize winners (one primary school winner and one secondary school winner) will each receive a trophy and $300.

 - There will be additional prizes awarded for outstanding projects in subject areas, for example, best project in: Biology, Chemistry, Earth & Environmental Sciences, Engineering, Mathematics, Medicine & Health, Physics and Technology.